FateSwap/Fates-Desktops/README.md

 Install: just make a folder and git clone the repo.
 Use chmod +x on all the scripts you plan to use.
 Then execute via ./Scriptname.sh

+Notes: if Btop++ script fails try running with sudo.
+It did the trick for me.